 - The age and developmental state of each child is considered by the court, as is the nature of the of impact the relocation will have on the child’s physical, emotional, and educational development.

 Generally, if there is a compelling basis for the move, the court will permit it.
-The most common reasons for relocation involve new employment opportunties for a parent, or healther social structure for a child.
+The most common reasons for relocation involve new employment opportunities for a parent, or healthier social structure for a child.

 Our attorneys have handled many cases involving a request to move out of state.
 We’ve successfully obtained permission for a client to move, both regionally and nationally, from Wisconsin, Michigan and North Dakota to Arizona and Nevada.
 To reach our lawyers, please call (763) 783-5146.